fabioniglio/project-gobarber-Backend/README.md

 2. Run the <code> yarn </code> command at the root of the cloned project folder to download the dependencies.
 3. Run the code <code> docker-compose up -d</code>
+4. Install dbeaver and configure a conncetion to a postgres database
-4. Run the code <code> yarn typeorm migration:run </code>
+5. Run the code <code> yarn typeorm migration:run </code>
-5. Run <code> yarn dev:server </code> at the root of the project folder to start Metro Bundler.
+6. Run <code> yarn dev:server </code> at the root of the project folder to start Metro Bundler.
-6. Happy Hacking! 🚀
+7. Happy Hacking! 🚀

 ⚠️ To send a reset password using AWS SES you will need an AWS accoiunt and generate a Token to add in your dotenv file ⚠️